In this blog, we’ll learn –

 As data-driven decision-making is becoming more and more popular with time, each company, be it big or small, seeks professionals who can analyze and understand raw data, and help the company utilize it efficiently.

 As per Searchbusinessanalytics.techtarget.com, year after year, the demand for data scientists is booming and will only increase.
-There has been a 29% increase in demand for data scientists, on an average, and 344% increase since the year 2013.
+There has been a 29% increase in demand for data scientists, on average, and a 344% increase since the year 2013.

 As per a report by McKinsey & Company, by 2018, the United States of America had around 140 – 180 thousand fewer Data Scientists and around 1.5 million fewer Data Analysts and managers than it needs.